GitOP/RS-TS-TEST/README.md

 This example provisions:
 - A DigitalOcean VPC (10.10.10.0/24) in nyc3
-- An internal droplet reachable only inside the VPC
+- An `internal resource` reachable only inside the VPC
-- A Tailscale subnet router in the same VPC that advertises the VPC subnet
+- A Tailscale `subnet router` in the same VPC that advertises the VPC subnet
-- A second Tailscale node (external droplet) registered to the same tailnet in tor1 for connectivity tests
+- A second Tailscale node `external resource` registered to the same tailnet in tor1 for connectivity tests
-- A Tailscale ACL policy generated dynamically by Terraform from acl.hujson.tftpl
+- A Tailscale ACL policy generated dynamically by Terraform from `acl.hujson.tftpl`
 - Shared Tailscale tags declared as Terraform locals for consistency across all nodes
-- All Tailscale nodes are configured to launch the ts-ssh server, but only the external droplet is enabled via the ts-ssh-enabled tag
+- All Tailscale nodes are configured to launch the ts-ssh server, but only the `external resource` is enabled via the ts-ssh-enabled tag

 ![alt text](https://github.com/GitOP/RS-TS-TEST/blob/main/assets/digitalocean-tailscale-diagram.png?raw=true)

 The project reuses modules from [Tailscale IaC examples](https://github.com/tailscale-dev/examples-infrastructure-as-code):
-- tailscale-install-scripts/: generates bash/cloud-init install scripts for Tailscale (used as-is)
+- **tailscale-install-scripts/**: generates bash/cloud-init install scripts for Tailscale (used with no changes)
-- digitalocean-linux-droplet/: wraps droplet creation (inspired by azure-linux-vm)
+- **digitalocean-linux-droplet/**: wraps droplet creation (inspired by azure-linux-vm)

 ## Prerequisites

-- DigitalOcean API token (var.digitalocean_token)
+- DigitalOcean API token `var.digitalocean_token`
-- Tailscale OAuth client credentials (var.tailscale_oauth_client_id, var.tailscale_oauth_client_secret), which the provider uses to create ephemeral tailnet keys for the router and external nodes.
+- Tailscale OAuth client credentials `var.tailscale_oauth_client_id`, `var.tailscale_oauth_client_secret` which the provider uses to create ephemeral tailnet keys for the router and external nodes.

 Security note:
 Handle API credentials carefully.
-I use [Doppler](https://www.doppler.com/) (doppler run --name-transformer tf-var -- terraform apply).
-Avoid committing credentials to version control or exposing them in the console.
+I use [Doppler](https://www.doppler.com/) (doppler run --name-transformer tf-var -- terraform apply) to avoid committing credentials to version control or exposing them in the console.

 ## Initialize and Deploy